enesvarcan/tod/README.md

 # Tod
-A simple and free tool to postpone shutdowns or restarts.
+A simple tool to postpone shutdowns or restarts.